-Figure 11.23 Subject in a "fat tank," where he is weighed while completely submerged as part of a body density determination.
-The subject must completely empty his lungs and hold a metal weight in order to sink.
-Corrections are made for the residual air in his lungs (measured separately) and the metal weight.
-His corrected submerged weight, his weight in air, and pinch tests of strategic fatty areas are used to calculate his percent body fat.
-There are many obvious examples of lower-density objects or substances floating in higher-density fluids-oil on water, a hot- 11.45 air balloon, a bit of cork in wine, an iceberg, and hot wax in a "lava lamp," to name a few.
+FIGURE 11.22 Subject in a hydrostatis weighing device, where they are weighed while completely submerged as part of a body density determination.
+The subject must completely empty their lungs and hold a metal weight in order to sink.
+Corrections are made for the residual air in the lungs (measured separately) and the metal weight.
+Their corrected submerged weight, their weight in air, and pinch tests of strategic fatty areas are used to calculate the percent body fat.
+There are many obvious examples of lower-density objects or substances floating in higher-density fluids-oil on water, a hot-air balloon, a bit of cork in wine, an iceberg, and hot wax in a "lava lamp," to name a few.
 Less obvious examples include lava rising in a volcano and mountain ranges floating on the higher-density crust and mantle beneath them.
 Even seemingly solid Earth has fluid characteristics.
-More Density Measurements One of the most common techniques for determining density is shown in Figure 11.24.
+More Density Measurements One of the most common techniques for determining density is shown in Figure 11.23.

-Figure 11.24 (a) A coin is weighed in air. (b) The apparent weight of the coin is determined while it is completely submerged in a fluid of known density.
+FIGURE 11.23 (a) A coin is weighed in air. (b) The apparent weight of the coin is determined while it is completely submerged in a fluid of known density.
 These two measurements are used to calculate the density of the coin.
 An object, here a coin, is weighed in air and then weighed again while submerged in a liquid.
 The density of the coin, an indication of its authenticity, can be calculated if the fluid density is known.
 This same technique can also be used to determine the density of the fluid if the density of the coin is known.
 All of these calculations are based on Archimedes' principle.
 Archimedes' principle states that the buoyant force on the object equals the weight of the fluid displaced.
 This, in turn, means that the object appears to weigh less when submerged; we call this measurement the object's apparent weight.
 The object suffers an apparent weight loss equal to the weight of the fluid displaced.
 Alternatively, on balances that measure mass, the object suffers an apparent mass loss equal to the mass of fluid displaced.
-That is apparent weight loss = weight of fluid displaced 11.44 apparent mass loss = mass of fluid displaced.

-The next example illustrates the use of this technique.
+That is or The next example illustrates the use of this technique.